beartype/beartype/README.rst

    # Import the core @beartype decorator.
    from beartype import beartype

-   # Import generic types for use with @beartype.
+   # Import PEP-compliant types for use with @beartype.
+   from typing import List, Optional, Union

+   # Import beartype-specific types for use with @beartype, too.
    from beartype.cave import (
        AnyType,
        BoolType,